csosto-pk/tls-suppress-intermediates/draft-kampanakis-tls-scas.md

 To prevent a failed TLS connection, a client could choose to send its intermediates regardless of the flag from the server, if it has a reason to believe the issuing CAs do not exist in the server ICA list.
+For example, if the client's certificate chain contains ICAs with technical constraints which are not disclosed, the client SHOULD send the chain back to the server regardless of the ICA suppression flag in the CertificateRequest. \[EDNOTE: MSRP 2.8 may require constrained intermediates which would mean this could change for WebPKI.\]

 If the connection still fails because the server cannot build the certificate chain to authenticate the client, the server MUST NOT